HOME NEWS FEATURES BLOGS COMMENT VIDEOS CAGE FIGHT NIGHT

 PI: How old were you when you entered your first competition?

-SH: I never competed at anything before fighting MMA, which I wouldn't advise.
+I never competed at anything before fighting MMA, which I wouldn't advise.
 My first Jiu-Jitsu tournament experiences were at the Advanced Fighting Centre on High Bridge Street, Newcastle.
 John Atkin, the gym owner, used to run a gi tournament in the gym before Xmas breaks, I was so happy to win that tournament!
 It seems funny really, having fought in the Mundials, having fought international MMA in big arenas, but at the time it was so significant.

 SH: What grade are you now (belt) in what style/s?